 Many thanks to the talented Reshma Saujani!

 Reshma Saujani is a leading activist and the founder of Girls Who Code and the Marshall Plan for Moms.
-And she’s the Author of Brave Not Perfect and soon to be released, Pay Up.
+And she’s the Author of Brave Not Perfect and Pay Up.
 She has spent more than a decade building movements to fight for women and girls’ economic empowerment, working to close the gender gap in the tech sector, and most recently advocating for policies to support moms impacted by the pandemic.
 She is the mother of two boys, Shaan, 6, and Sai, 1.

 Tags: Career Development for Moms, diversity equity inclusion, gender equality, Moms Career Growth, professional development, work life integration for Moms, Working Families